hubiquitus-old/hubiquitus/docs/GettingStart.md

 $ node launch.js
 ```

 Hubiquitus is now running.
+You can see in your console the log about the start of actors.
-You can use any of our hAPI to send or receive hMessage
+You can now use any of our hAPI (like [hubiquitus4js](https://github.com/hubiquitus/hubiquitus4js)) to send or receive hMessage.

+You are ready to use hubiquitus.
+For examples, you can :

+* subscribe to urn:localhost:channel
+* send a message to urn:localhost:dispatcher which will transmit it to urn:localhost:worker1 or urn:localhost:worker2
+* publish hMessage to urn:localhost:channel

+Every hMessage exchange will be log in your console.

 ## Building your own hubiquitus projet